Sparsh-N/Sparsh-N/README.md

 <h3 align="center">A student and aspiring backend + graphics developer from India, currently studying computer science at Indiana University.
   I've lived and studied in China, India, and the US.</h3>

 - 🔭 I’m currently working in the [FURY](https://fury.gl) team as a undergrad researcher.
-Currently working to incorporate pygfx and WebGPU with FURY.

 - 🔭 I’m learning C and WebGPU API